NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 HPXML Schedules
 ***************

-Schedules for a variety of building features can be 1) specified via simple inputs, 2) specified via detailed inputs, or 3) defaulted.
+Schedules for a variety of building features can be defined using:

+- :ref:`schedules_simple`
+- :ref:`schedules_detailed`
+- :ref:`schedules_default`

-It is allowed to use simple, detailed, and defaulted values in the same HPXML run.
+It is allowed to use simple, detailed, and defaulted values in the same HPXML file.

+.. _schedules_simple:

 Simple Schedule Inputs
 ~~~~~~~~~~~~~~~~~~~~~~